 What else do I love?
 Oh, right — food!
 On account of a Texas upbringing that included a real-life, honest-to-goodness Aunt Bea and a mom who knew how to use her grandmomma’s cast iron skillet, I have an affinity for southern and Mexican food that keeps me constantly working to fit into my jeans.
 I lost a little over 100 pounds when my oldest monkey was two, and I’ve kept it off for almost nine years, but it’s not always easy.

 I’m also a fan of iced tea (but now I use Splenda instead of sugar), sangria, and coffee.
 I drink a borderline concerning amount of coffee.

-My family transplanted to Virginia in 2006, and after almost seven years, it’s home.
+My family transplanted to Virginia in 2006, and it’s become home.
 We love the trees, the seasons, and the history, and the children have opportunities to see and learn about amazing things within a short drive of our house.

 As you might have guessed from the length of this bio, I also love to chat.
 I’m online every day, so click the social networking links at the top of the page to find me on Facebook or Twitter, and stop back by here anytime!
-I’m also part of a group author blog called The Little Read Hens.
-We chat about books on our Facebook page every Wednesday.
-And you can always email me.
+Plus, you can always email me.
 I love to hear from readers, and I promise I’ll reply.